orionlibs/orion-core/README.md

 # Orion Core
-A set of utilities and reusable code
+A set of Java-based utilities and reusable code